 We all know that the news (supposedly) represents the social, economical and political reality.
 It is a powerful force in shaping how we see the world, what we think and how we act.
 And as such, it is a great indicator of gender equality and fulfilment of women’s rights.

 The Global Media Monitoring Project (GMMP) is a study on gender in media spanning more than a hundred countries, and its finding are alarming.
 According to the latest study, only a quarter of the people heard or read about in print, radio and television news are women, exactly the same as almost a decade ago.
-And women’s relative invisibility in traditional news media has crossed over into digital platforms: less than 1 in 5 news stories focuses on women.
+And women’s relative invisibility in traditional news media has crossed over into digital platforms: 1 in 4 news stories focuses on women.